Every New Movie You Can Stream Early While Theaters Are Closed

-'The Lovebirds,' 'Scoob!' and More New Movie Streaming Early While Theaters Are Closed
+Pete Davidson's 'The King of Staten Island' Streaming Early While Movie Theaters Are Closed

 As social distancing becomes the new norm amid the ongoing coronavirus pandemic, theaters have temporarily darkened their screens, forcing many studios to push back release dates of upcoming films.
 But some are dropping their newest releases on streaming for at-home quarantine viewing, instead.

-Universal Pictures led the charge by making new releases such as The Hunt, Invisible Man and Trolls World Tour available digitally far sooner than expected, while Disney began streaming Frozen II and Onward on Disney+ "during this challenging period."
+Universal Pictures led the charge by making new releases such as The Hunt and Trolls World Tour available far sooner than expected, while Disney began streaming Frozen II and Onward on Disney+ "during this challenging period."
 And that was just the start of our at-home streaming slate.

+The latest is Judd Apatow's The King of Staten Island, the Pete Davidson-starring comedy "about love, loss and laughter on Staten Island," which was set to premiere at SXSW before the festival was canceled but will now arrive on VOD this summer.

 Below, an up-to-date list of early releases and scroll on to see what's coming soon: